-Mozambique is known for bad driving, especially in the capital.
-Expats on the road as pedestrians, passengers or drivers should be cautious of other drivers at all times.
-In the capital, Maputo, the public transport system is slightly better than anywhere else in the country.
+Mozambique is known for dangerous driving, especially in the capital.
+Expats on the road, whether as pedestrians, passengers or drivers, should be cautious of other drivers at all times.
+In the capital, Maputo, the public transport system is slightly better than elsewhere in the country.

-Mozambique's international airport is Maputo International Airport.
-Mozambique also has a number of paved and unpaved airports throughout the country, and if landing in a remote area, it is best to prearrange transport, as there is unlikely to be anything available on arrival.
+Mozambique's biggest airport is Maputo International Airport.
+The country also has a number of paved and unpaved airports throughout the country, and if landing in a remote area, it is best to prearrange transport, as there is unlikely to be anything available on arrival.

 Public transport in Mozambique

-Trains travel to and from Maputo and South Africa, however the trains are known to be overcrowded.
-Many lack sleeping facilities which makes overnight journeys very difficult.
+Trains travel to and from Maputo and South Africa, but the trains are known to be overcrowded.
+Many lack sleeping facilities which makes overnight journeys difficult.

-There are coaches that travel around Mozambique for long distance destinations.
+There are coaches that travel around Mozambique for long-distance destinations.
 It is not uncommon for coaches to be full, and a chapas is usually used to take the overflow of passengers.
-Like the trains, buses can be used to travel to other neighbouring countries, like Zimbabwe and South Africa.
+Like the trains, buses can be used to travel to other neighbouring countries, such as Zimbabwe and South Africa.
 Intercity buses also exist, and these generally leave at 4am.

 Chapas are local minibuses that are used for short and long distance journeys.
 For the latter, luggage is usually piled on the roof, and the chapas driver ignores all capacity limits.
 As they are often overloaded, they can be dangerous to travel in, but are usually cheaper than other forms of transport.

-There is a ferry between Inhaca Island and Maputo as well as Catembe and Maputo daily.
+There are daily ferries between Inhaca Island and Maputo as well as Catembe and Maputo.
 The ferry travels more frequently on weekends, but expats should make sure that they arrive early to secure a spot.

 Driving in Mozambique

 It is common for people to rent cars from South Africa and drive over the border.
 For long term arrangements, buying a car can be wise.
-When driving, expats should always carry their ID, drivers licence, the car registration papers and insurance details.
+When driving, expats should always carry their ID, driver's licence, vehicle registration papers and insurance details.
 It is recommended that expats fill up their car wherever possible, as petrol stations can be few and far between.